thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 As outlined in the RATS Architecture {{RFC9334}}, an Attester produces a signed collection of Claims that constitutes Evidence about its target environment.
-This document focuses on the output provided by requests from the Realm to the RMM management component for an attestation token that covers the state of that Realm and the CCA Platform.
+This document focuses on the output provided by requests from the Realm to the Realm Management Monitor (RMM) management component for an attestation token that covers the state of that Realm and the CCA Platform.
 This output corresponds to Evidence in {{RFC9334}} and, as a design decision, the CCA attestation token is a profile of the Entity Attestation Token (EAT) {{EAT}}.
 Note that there are other profiles